AntonioFeijaoUK/real-unicorns-com/docs/index.md

 ## Mini-game crypto-challenge

-Welcome to the crypto-challenge version g34m892-nrf (STILL WIP).
+Welcome to the crypto-challenge version v2 'nzv-09p6186nnp1781870'

 First of all, can you find where the challenge is?
 I can say that it is in the `us-east-1` region.